nielmark/Group4_GitProject_Niel/README.md

 # Group 4 OpsWerks Shift Scheduler
-Group 4 Shift Scheduler is a script that organizes and stores schedules in JSON format.
+Group 4 Shift Scheduler is a script that organizes and stores work schedules in JSON format.

 ## Members:
 - Reydentor Casaljay